oligojunior/alx-system_engineering-devops/0x02-shell_redirections/README.md

 solution to task twenty
 solution to task twenty-one
 solution to task twenty-two
-solution to mandatory task 1
+solution to opitonal task 1
+solution to optional task 2